The amateur sporting company VDA TRAILERS organizes the Tor des Géants®.

 Runners who fail to notify the organisers immediately, thereby setting in motion search operations by the rescue staff, will be liable to pay any costs deriving therefrom.

-Absence of compulsory safety material: waterproof jacket, trousers to at least below the knee, survival blanket, 2 headlamps, rucksack or waist bag, mobile phone
+Absence of mandatory safety materials: water resistant shell jacket, trousers to at least below the knee and overtrousers, long sleeved microfleece, gloves, 2 survival blankets, 2 headlamps, mobile phone, crampons

 Disqualification means the runner must abandon the race immediately.